Study and Examination Rules

 (5) In the Bachelor’s and Master’s degree programs, the number of semesters in which the student has interrupted his or her studies must not exceed the number of semesters of the standard study period.

-(6) In the Doctoral degree program, the total duration of the study interruption must not exceed in total 24 months.
+(6) In the Doctoral degree program, the total duration of the study interruption must not exceed 24 months in total.

 Article 8